House-of-AI/.github/profile/README.md

-# Hi there 👋 Welcome to House of AI
+# Welcome to House of AI

+We are a collaborative community of developers and hackers, utilizing AI to ideate, Learn, build, and launch innovative products.

 <!--